 However, this is conditional on the notifying Member State ensure that the files of that body are either processed by another notified body or kept available for the responsible notifying and market surveillance authorities at their request.
 But since the UK – which would perform this function – would no longer be a Member State, it is hard to see how the conditions could be satisfied.

-So here we go again.
-The point of relying on WTO rules as the "walk-away" option is that there is no advance notice - and no negotiation with the EU over mitigating measures.
+This, though rather misses the point that, if the WTO rules are the "walk-away" option, there is no advance notice - and no negotiation with the EU over mitigating measures.
 We face a "sudden death" scenario.
 In due course, as I point out in Monograph 2

 , emergency measure could be arranged, but it might be several weeks, if not months, before order could be restored to the resultant chaos.

 Crucially, as the EU's own Blue guide